 Mount Stewart, Castle Ward.
 The National Trust has invested heavily in Mount Stewart, an early 19th-century mansion which is amply furnished, has good paintings and extensive formal and woodland gardens.
 Castle Ward, begun 1762, is distinguished by being conventional Classical one side and rather risqué Gothick the other, internally as well as on the façade; marital disagreement resolved by innovative compromise.
 The charming result is enhanced by an excellent site on Strangford Lough.
 Dinner and second night at Ballywalter.

 Grey Abbey.
 Grey Abbey House, also built in 1762, remains in the family which has owned the estate since 1607.
 The temperate climate in the environs of Strangford Lough allows a wide variety of flora to flourish in the gardens.
 We have lunch here before driving to Belfast City Airport, arriving by 3.15pm.
-As with the outward journey, flights are not included as there are several to choose from.

 Historian, journalist and travel writer.
 He has worked with and for the National Trust in various capacities for almost 30 years.
 His books include Victorian & Edwardian Country House Life and he writes regular profiles of country houses for the Historic Houses Association magazine.
 He has written numerous travel and guide books, and contributes to a wide range of newspapers and magazines.